 certifications if required, entry dates and enrollment status, Special Indicator information needed to provide tailored education services or provide accommodations, as well as student course selections and preference information.
 This information

 is needed to meet verification and reporting requirements specified by Florida Statutes and ensure we can meet the student’s education needs, course preferences and requirements.

-your student’s name, photos or video for internal FLVS media and events, such as the yearbook, Honor Roll, and associated school publications and marketing or educational promotional materials.
-Please see our media Consent form to identify your
+name, photos or video for internal FLVS media and events, such as the yearbook, Honor Roll, and associated school publications and marketing or educational promotional materials.
+Please see our media Consent form to identify your consent or non-consent

 Please note, the Family Educational Rights Privacy Act (FERPA) defines ‘Directory Information’ as “information that is generally not considered harmful or an invasion of privacy if released and can also be disclosed to outside organizations